-Anyone can be a carer – you may be a relative, friend or neighbour.
-You may be of any age, sex, sexuality, profession or cultural background.
+Anyone can be a carer regardless of your age, sex, sexuality, profession or cultural background.

 Caring for yourself